Understanding Blood Pressure Readings

 The five blood pressure ranges as recognized by the American Heart Association are:

-Blood pressure numbers of less than 120/80 mm Hg are considered within the normal range.
+Blood pressure numbers of less than 120/80 mm Hg (millimeters of mercury) are considered within the normal range.
 If your results fall into this category, stick with heart-healthy habits like following a balanced diet and getting regular exercise.

 Elevated blood pressure is when readings consistently range from 120-129 systolic and less than 80 mm Hg diastolic.
 People with elevated blood pressure are likely to develop high blood pressure unless steps are taken to control the condition.

 Hypertension Stage 1